Robustness Among Multiwinner Voting Rules: Preliminaries

 For a given election $E$ and a committee size $k$, the SNTV score of a size-$k$ committee $S$ is defined as the sum of the Plurality scores of its members.
 The SNTV rule outputs the committee(s) with the highest score (i.e., the rule outputs the committees that consist of $k$ candidates with the highest plurality scores; there may be more than one such committee due to ties).
 Bloc and $k$-Borda rules are defined analogously, but using $k$-Approval and Borda scoring functions, respectively.
-The Chamberlin--Courant rule~\cite{cha-cou:j:cc} (abbreviated as $\bordacc$) also outputs the committees with the highest score, but computes these scores in a somewhat different way: The score of committee $S$ in a vote $v$ is the Borda score of the highest-ranked member of $S$ (the score of a committee is the sum of the scores from all voters).
+The Chamberlin--Courant rule~\cite{cha-cou:j:cc} (abbreviated as $\bordacc$, where $\beta$~indicates the Borda scoring function) also outputs the committees with the highest score, but computes these scores in a different way: The score of a committee~$S$ in a vote~$v$ is the Borda score of the highest-ranked member of~$S$, and the score of a committee in an election is the sum of the scores that it obtains in all votes.
+Given a committee $S$ and a voter $v$, we refer to the member of $S$ that $v$ ranks highest as his or her representative (in this committee).

+\begin{remark} In a couple of proofs, we use the concept of the \emph{dissatisfaction score} that the voters associate with a committee according to the $\bordacc$ rule.
+The dissatisfaction score of a voter $v$ for a committee $S$ is equal to $(m-1)$ minus the Borda score of the most preferred member of $S$ (according to $v$).
+For example, if~$S$ contains $v$'s top preferred candidate, then the dissatisfaction score of $v$ from $S$ is equal to zero; if $S$ contains $v$'s second most preferred candidate, then such dissatisfaction score is equal to one, and so on.
+The total dissatisfaction score of a committee $S$ is the sum of the dissatisfaction scores that the individual voters assign to it. \end{remark}